fmatthew5876/stdcxx-bitops/proposal/shift.md

 This proposal is a pure library extension.
 It does not require any changes in the core language and does not depend on any other library extensions.
 The proposal is composed entirely of free functions.
 The proposed functions are added to the `<cmath>` header.
 No new headers are introduced.
+Implementation of this proposal may require platform specific support from the compiler via intrinsics.

 Motivation
 ================

-The C and C++ languages provide an abstraction over many machines.
+The C++ language provides an abstraction over many machines.
 One of the most fundamental instructions available is the bit shift operation.
 One virtually every machine ever to run a C or C++ program, bit shifts are provided as native instructions and are very fast.
+They are used in many numeric algorithms.
+Bit shifts are also heavily used in hashing and cryptography.

 Signed integers can be represented using majority of schemes including sign bit representation, 1's complement, and 2's complement.
 In an attempt to be generic and support as many hardware platforms as